JeanMarcMbouma/BbQ.ChatWidgets/docs/widgets/ECHARTS_WIDGET.md

+This widget documentation has been consolidated into the new documentation structure.

+See `docs/guides/` for examples and guidance on custom widgets.
 # ECharts Widget (concise)

 Overview: The server-side renderer outputs an inert container element that holds chart data and an action identifier.
 The client (React) initializes the ECharts instance at runtime.